brian32768/docker-flexlm/README.md

 The Python script needs to query the license manager and it does that using the "lmutil" command line utility.

-I originally wrote this to run only in a Docker container but now I have it working outside Docker as long as the host machine has a copy of "lmutil" on it.
+I originally wrote the python services to run only in a Docker container but now I have it working outside Docker as long as the host machine has a copy of "lmutil" on it.